MAGALA-RICHARD/apsimNGpy-documentations/doc/moo.rst

 ## Step 7: Compute Hyper volume (Optional)

-The hyper volume gives a scalar metric of solution quality.
+The hyper volume gives a scalar metric of solution quality, and can be useful if you want to explore the best inputs such as population size, maxx_generation

 .. code-block:: python